No767/Kumiko/README.md

 # Installing Dependencies

 Getting the environment set up for the bot is a kinda complex process.
-Rin now uses [Uvloop](https://github.com/MagicStack/uvloop), which is a drop-in replacement for [Asyncio](https://docs.python.org/3/library/asyncio.html) and is just as fast as Node.js.
+Rin now uses [Uvloop](https://github.com/MagicStack/uvloop), which is a drop-in replacement for [Asyncio](https://docs.python.org/3/library/asyncio.html) and is faster than bots written with Node.js.
 If you want to get set up, here are the instructions to do so:

 ## Windows